Ashford Castle: Hotel

 In October 2012, the hotel was put up for sale and was valued at around €25 million, half of what Barrett paid in 2007.
 The hotel currently has 83 bedrooms, six of which are suites.
 Barret's plan to add another 13 penthouse bedrooms and 30 lodges in the castle grounds has not gone through.
 In May 2013, the hotel was bought by Red Carnation Hotels, a group which owns several other boutique hotels, for €20 million.
 The new owner plans a major refurbishment and the sale is expected to preserve the roughly 160 jobs (high season, dropping to 120 in low season) at the property.
 According to the receiver, Ashford Castle was profitable even during the period of receivership.
 Niall Rochford, long-time manager of the property, has said that staff accepted a 20% to 30% pay cut to ensure the hotel's survival.

 In January 2014, the new owners acquired neighbouring Lisloughrey Lodge, with plans to add it to the resort.
 Ashford Castle itself was scheduled to reopen on 14 March after major refurbishment that began in early January.

 In August 2015, Ashford Castle was voted world's best hotel by Virtuoso Travel Week; and in July 2015, third best world hotel by Travel + Leisure magazine, US.

 Today, most of the guests come from the United States (60 percent; 30 percent from Ireland; 10 percent from elsewhere), with Californians accounting for the largest share.

 The castle re-opened in April 2015 following major refurbishment.
 All 820 windows were replaced, a new lead roof installed, and its stonework repointed.
 Around €47m was spent on restoring the property.

-In its time the castle has played host to many notable guests, including The Prince of Wales (later King George V) and his Consort, the future Queen Mary; John Lennon; George Harrison; Oscar Wilde (whose father, Sir William Wilde, had an estate adjacent to Ashford, where the writer spent much of his childhood); President Ronald Reagan; Prince Edward, Earl of Wessex; US Senator Ted Kennedy; John Wayne; Maureen O'Hara; Robin Williams; Brad Pitt; Pierce Brosnan; and Prince Rainier III of Monaco and his consort, Princess Grace.
+In its time the castle has played host to many notable guests, including the Prince of Wales (later King George V) and his wife, the future Queen Mary; John Lennon; George Harrison; Oscar Wilde (whose father, Sir William Wilde, had an estate adjacent to Ashford, where the writer spent much of his childhood); President Ronald Reagan; Prince Edward, Earl of Wessex; US Senator Ted Kennedy; John Wayne; Maureen O'Hara; Robin Williams; Brad Pitt; Pierce Brosnan; and Prince Rainier III of Monaco and his wife, Grace Kelly.
 Professional golfer Rory McIlroy married Erica Stoll there on 22 April 2017.

 2011 public right of way controversy

-In September 2011, Gerry Barrett ordered that electric gates be installed, and subsequently shut, blocking a centuries-old public right of way over a bridge near the Castle.
-The road is used daily by families living on the Estate as well as local residents.
-After a letter to Castle management asking for the right of way to be re-established was ignored, a group of 150 concerned locals and Ashford residents protested against the blocking of the right of way.
+In September 2011, Gerry Barrett ordered that electric gates be installed, and subsequently shut, blocking a centuries-old public right of way over a bridge near the castle.
+The road is used daily by families living on the estate as well as local residents.
+After a letter to castle management asking for the right of way to be re-established was ignored, a group of 150 concerned locals and Ashford residents protested against the blocking of the right of way.
 The group was joined by local councillors and Éamon Ó Cuív, T.D.
 Barrett had earlier attempted to block the protest by taking out a High Court injunction.